Charles “Chuck” M. Dalziel, Jr.

-Charles “Chuck” M. Dalziel, Jr. has well over thirty-five years of litigation and arbitration experience.
+Charles “Chuck” M. Dalziel, Jr. has thirty-eight years of litigation and arbitration experience.
 He has tried numerous cases as first chair in state and federal courts and before arbitration panels.
 Mr. Dalziel’s practice is broadly focused.
 He regularly appears as defense counsel in matters of unfair competition, misappropriation of trade secrets and breach of employment agreements.
 He also regularly defends catastrophic injury claims, most often involving tractor trailers and/or motor carrier claims.
 He has a substantial practice in the commercial litigation area regarding contractual disputes, partnership issues, shareholder disputes, and claims against officers and directors of corporations, as well as members of LLCs.
 He represents attorneys and accountants in business divorce cases.
 He defends claims of breach of fiduciary duty against key employees and financial advisors; and he is an accomplished insurance coverage lawyer.

 Some of Mr. Dalziel’s recent notable client highlights include: